-How many people use blame to excuse the way they behave, particularly when they blame or say something that other people may consider hurtful?
+How many of us use blame to excuse the way we behave?
 Blame is like anger.
-It allows a person to behave or act in a way that isn’t justified.
+It allows a person to behave inappropriately and can be damaging.

 We develop a thought pattern that sends our emotions into override, we lose self-control, we emotionally hurt others.
 There are many reasons why we do it, but primarily it’s because of how we feel.
 It’s important we learn the importance of taking responsibility for ourselves, without apportioning blame or lashing out.